 - A mid-range topper with a starting MSRP of $180

 - Can find it for less after discount at Amazon

 - Includes a 5-year warranty plus a 30-night trial

-The Molecule CopperWELL Mattress Topper is in the upper end of the midrange price bracket.
+The Molecule CopperWELL Mattress Topper sits in the mid-range price bracket.
 A queen retails for $250 and a twin for $179.99.
 Meanwhile, the MSRP for a king is $279.99.